-Many cocktail ingredients got their start as medicines.
-Gin, tonic, and lime helped to battle malaria and scurvy long before we started drinking the combination recreationally, and whiskey was both anesthesia and antibiotic.
+Many cocktail ingredients were once prized for supposed medicinal qualities.
+Gin, tonic, and lime were used as treatments for malaria and scurvy long before we started drinking the combination recreationally, and whiskey was thought to be effective as both a form of anesthesia and antibiotic.
 In what we can grudgingly call progress, modern doctors just aren't likely to prescribe an Old Fashioned or a shot of Fernet.
-(Though I swear that bourbon will kill a cold faster than OJ and bed rest.)

 What's Available to Buy

 Amari have been popular with bartenders for some time, and they're now in demand by more people on the other side of the bar.
 There are a bunch of different types and brands to choose from.
 The most ubiquitous (and least beloved) is Jägermeister.
 But some more, ahem, refined options that aren't too hard to find include Averna, Ramazzotti, Amer Picon, Cynar, Torani Amer, and Fernet Branca.
 They vary in flavor and bitterness—Averna, for instance, is on the milder side, while Fernet Branca will smack you upside the head.